MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 - Is a cloud-based, unified, pre- and post-breach enterprise defense suite.
 It coordinates prevention, detection, investigation, and response across identities, endpoints, email, cloud apps, and their data.

 - Contributes to a strong Zero Trust architecture by providing threat protection and detection.
 It helps prevent or reduce business damage from a breach.
-For more information, see the Microsoft Zero Trust adoption framework — [Implement threat protection and XDR](/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection).
+For more information, see the [Implement threat protection and XDR](/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection) business sceanrio in the Microsoft Zero Trust adoption framework.

-Microsoft Defender XDR contributes to a strong Zero Trust architecture by providing threat protection and detection.
-It helps prevent or reduce business damage from a breach.
-For more information, see the Microsoft Zero Trust adoption framework — [Implement threat protection and XDR](/security/zero-trust-adopt/prevent-reduce-business-damage-breach-threat-protection).

 <a name='microsoft-365-defender-components-secure-devices-identity-data-and-applications'></a>

-## Microsoft Defender XDR components
+## Microsoft Defender XDR components and architecture

-This table shows the Microsoft Defender XDR operating together.
+This table lists the components of Microsoft Defender XDR.

 |Component|Description|For more information|
 |---|---|---|